Group 17

 The BBFC permits the following within the bounds of the 15 certificate:

-No theme is prohibited, provided the treatment is appropriate to 15 year olds.
+Theme: No theme is prohibited, provided the treatment is appropriate to 15 year olds.

 Language: There may be frequent use of strong language; the strongest terms are only rarely acceptable.
 Continued aggressive use of strong language and sexual abuse is unacceptable.